informaticaucm-TPI/2526_MarioBros/enunciados/practica2/practica2_1_en.md

 **The `CommandGenerator` class**.
 The `parse` method of this class is a static method which returns an instance of the concrete command class that corresponds to the text entered by the user.
-To this end, the `CommandGenerator` class has a static attribute containing a list of instances implementing the interface `Command`, concretely, it contains exactly one instance of each of the existing concrete command classes.
+To this end, the `CommandGenerator` class has a static attribute containing a list of instances implementing the `Command` interface, concretely, it contains exactly one instance of each of the existing concrete command classes.
 The `parse` method of the `CommandGenerator` method traverses this list calling the `parse` method of each object on it.
 If any of these `parse` methods returns a non-null value (which will be one of the concrete